Kaamchor: Premise

 Suraj has been an aimless and lazy slacker all his adult life, who has no goals for his future.
-He lives in Delhi with his brother, sister in law, and nephew.
-On one occasion, he gate-crashes into one of his brother's supervisor's friend's wedding ceremony and finds out that the would be groom is to live with his In-laws.
+He lives in Delhi with his brother, sister-in-law, and nephew.
+On one occasion, he gate-crashes one of his brother's supervisor's friend's wedding ceremony and finds out that the groom is to live with his in-laws.
 To Suraj's delight, he finds out that the bride has an unmarried sister.
-And so he pursues her to get married to him.
+So he pursues her to marry him.